Best Vegan / Vegetarian Restaurants in Tokyo

 • I don’t eat meat or fish: watashi wa niku mo sakana mo taberaremasen.

-• I don’t eat meat, but fish is fine: Niku wa dame desu kedo, sakana wa daijyobu desu.
+• I don’t eat meat, but fish is fine: Niku wa tabemasen ga, sakana wa tabemasu.

-• Is there meat in this?
-Niku wa haitte imasuka?
+• Is there meat in this?: Niku wa haitte masuka?

-• Can I have vegetables (or tofu) instead of meat?
-Niku no kawari ni yasai/tofu ni dekimasuka?
+• Can I have vegetables instead of meat?
+Niku no kawari ni yasai ni dekimasuka?

-Armed with this introduction to some of the best vegetarian restaurants in Tokyo, you’ll find yourself with many delicious and healthy options for when you want to eat out.
-But when you do want to cook at home, and especially if you want to explore Japanese cooking or find the best international supermarkets or online groceries, look no further than the links below.
+Armed with this introduction to some of the best vegetarian restaurants in Tokyo, you will find yourself with many delicious and healthy options for when you would like to eat out.
+If you would like to cook at home, find international supermarkets , organic food stores or online grocery stores.